giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 +++
-title = "Cluster Upgrades with Giant Swarm" description = "A detailed explanation how Kubernetes and other components are upgraded with Giant Swarm" date = "2018-08-31" weight = 30 type = "page"
+title = "Cluster Upgrades with Giant Swarm" description = "A detailed explanation how Kubernetes and other components are upgraded in a Giant Swarm installation" date = "2018-08-31" weight = 30 type = "page"